 What is the Purpose of a Signature?

-Platforms such as Signaturely help ensure the authenticity of signatures and allows you and your signees to sign your documents electronically—anywhere, anytime.
+Platforms such as Signaturely help ensure the authenticity of signatures and allow you and your signees to sign your documents electronically—anywhere, anytime.

 Can You Print Your Name as a Signature?

-There are no legal requirements indicating whether a signer must use a cursive or printed signature.
+No legal requirements indicate whether a signer must use a cursive or printed signature.
 In fact, a valid signature can be written with characters that aren’t included in the English language alphabet.
 Some people even use a symbol to sign documents.